arieqwer/planetary-wave-teleconnection-heat-sync/README.md

 This is the trimmed public code-and-data release for the manuscript on synchronized nocturnal urban heat extremes and planetary-wave locking.
 The repository now keeps only the core processing scripts plus the lightweight manuscript outputs that are appropriate to host on GitHub.

-The following were deliberately removed:

-- figure-by-figure notebooks
-- local-versus-Colab duplicates
-- exploratory scripts that only supported drafting or presentation graphics
-- bundle files beyond the top three hot-hot and top three seesaw cases used in the manuscript summaries

 ## Core workflow